okkevaneck/prospr/docs/source/api.rst

     |         *Parameters:*
     |             * **protein** - *Protein*: the Protein object to fold.
     |         *Returns:*
-    |             * **Protein** - the Protein object set at the found conformation
+    |             * **Protein** - the Protein object set at the found
-                    and with updated properties according to the performed moves.
+                    conformationand with updated properties according to the performed moves.

 Datasets
 --------